rochars/byte-data/README.md

 ```

 ## Overflow
-Values will be truncated according to the bit depth of the type.
+Integer values will be truncated according to the bit depth of the type.
+There is no overflow or underflow check for floating-point values.
 ```javascript
 // Values in the correct range byteData.pack(254, uInt8); // [254]